 The overall effect is distinctly supernatural, and that is precisely the point.

-The men behind the gods
+The men behind the gods of Theyyam

 When not performing, Theyyam dancers are mere mortals.
 A tradition handed down through family lines, the dancers begin preparing for their divine roles at a young age, often in their early teens.
 Years are spent learning the skills required for every part of the tradition, from how to make costumes from coconut husks to the delicate art of face painting.